You were a pure shooter, a long shot. You were a star.

 Are you beautiful in those worn-out hightop sneakers and that jumpsuit mechanic uniform, your chocolate slab of forelock hanging lank across your cheek?

 I saw you once, not long ago, drinking coffee from a styrofoam cup on the fire escape of your apartment building.
 It was the middle of August, peak of the Perseids.
 You stood at the rail in a white tanktop and pleated gray slacks.
-You looked elegant — flat-stomached and lean.
+You looked elegant — flat-stomached and lean, handsome.
 The day was dying.
 The trees beyond stood iron-black against the sky.
 The staircases along the outer buildings were duplicated in isometric shadows across the orange brick walls.
 I was visiting a woman who lived across the street, and I watched you from her kitchen window.
 Soon you sat down.
 You sat on those metal steps for some time.
-The sky flared and then emptied out into a draining reef: a reef of green.
+The sky flared slowly and then emptied out into a draining reef: a reef of green.
 Darkness came.
 The first stars appeared.
 Still, you sat.
 You sat and sat, and after a while, the stars began to shoot and fall.